MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 ## Set up an Azure Traffic Manager

-In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
+After you see a **Vault-standard** backup mentioned in section [Wait for a Vault-standard backup to happen](#wait-for-a-vault-standard-backup-to-happen) is available, it's ready to create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
 The primary endpoint points to the public IP address of the Azure Application Gateway in the primary region, and the secondary endpoint points to the public IP address of the Azure Application Gateway in the secondary region.

 Create an Azure Traffic Manager profile by following [Quickstart: Create a Traffic Manager profile using the Azure portal](/azure/traffic-manager/quickstart-create-traffic-manager-profile).
 You just need the following sections: **Create a Traffic Manager profile** and **Add Traffic Manager endpoints**.
 Use the following steps as you go through these sections, then return to this article after you create and configure the Azure Traffic Manager.